-- For collective activities (in Dutch), to promote your product or service in the target country, and to find partners, investors, or potential clients for example.
-For instance by joining a trade mission or participate in a foreign trade fair.
+- For collective activities, to promote your product or service in the target country, and to find partners, investors, or potential clients for example.
+For instance by joining a trade mission or participation in a foreign trade fair.

-- For individual participation (in Dutch) in a trade fair in the target country, to promote your product or service, and to find partners, investors, or potential clients.
+- For individual participation in a trade fair in the target country, to promote your product or service, and to find partners, investors, or potential clients.

-- For market entry activities (in Dutch) with the help of a local expert in the target country.
+- For market entry activities with the help of a local expert in the target country.
 For instance to position your business in the target country

-- Increase your knowledge on exporting to your target country through coaching (in Dutch).
+- Increase your knowledge on exporting to your target country through coaching.

 Are you active as an entrepreneur in Ukraine or Russia?
-If you structurally do business in these countries and you have been hit by the trade restrictions, you can apply for the SIB Alternative markets Ukraine and Russia for help in finding alternative markets.
-For more information you can consult the website of the Netherlands Enterprise Agency (RVO, in Dutch) or contact an adviser.
+If you structurally do business in these countries and you have been affected by the war and trade restrictions, you can apply for the SIB Alternative markets for help in finding alternative markets.

 Who can apply?